austral/austral.github.io/tutorial/borrowing.md

 end borrow;
 ```

-The `borrow` statement defines the name of the **region** to borrow the variable
+What's different about the borrow statement?
+Here's we're defining the name of
-into.
-You can think of regions as being like lexically-scoped types.
-Within the
+the region `R`.
+You can think of this as a lexically-scoped, type-level
-block, `R` is defined, outside the block, it isn't.
-That means you can't leak
+tag.
+Within the scope of the region statement, `R` is defined.
+Outside the
-references.
+block, it isn't.
+That means you can't leak references.
 You can't write:

 ```
 let ref: &[T, R] := ...;